WebToolsPlanet

 What SQL dialects are supported?

-Is my SQL sent to a server?
+Is my SQL uploaded to a server?